Difference Between Ah and Wh batteries – A Simplified Guide

 Ah doesn’t tell you much about how much energy a battery holds.
 Therefore, voltage of the battery plays an important role.

 Ah is essential in calculating the C-rate of your system.
 Talking about C-rate will be too in-depth in this article, so you can watch my video about it here.
+The C-rate of a lithium battery is 1, and a lead acid battery is 0.2.
+C-rate is used to extend battery life.

-A starter battery in a car is usually 12V and 100Ah.
-So how do we know how many Wh the battery holds?
+A starter battery in a car is usually 12 volt and 100 Ah.
+So how do we know how many Watt hours the battery holds?

-Easy, multiply the voltage by Ah
+Easy, multiply the voltage by Ah:

 I see many people on forums say they have a 100Ah battery.
 But this battery can hold very different energy at different voltages.
 Let’s explore the differences:

-100Ah x 12V = 1200Wh
+100 Ah x 12 V = 1200Wh

-100Ah x 24V = 2400Wh
+100 Ah x 24 V = 2400Wh

-100Ah x 48V = 4800Wh
+100 Ah x 48 V = 4800Wh

 See the difference?
 It’s always important to mention the battery’s voltage when you talk about Ah.

-1.200Wh / 12V = 100Ah
+1.200Wh / 12V = 100 Ah

 Calculating Watt-hours for Appliances

-To calculate the watt-hours (Wh) of an appliance, you need to know two things: the power of the appliance (in watts) and how long you use it (in hours).
+To calculate the watt-hours of an appliance, you need to know two things: the power of the appliance (in watts) and how long you use it (in hours).

-Here’s the formula: Wh = Power (W) * Time (h)
+Here’s the formula: Watt hours = Power (W) * Time (h)

 For example, let’s say you have a 60W light bulb and use it for 5 hours a day.
 The watt-hours used by the light bulb would be: